-Equine Herpesvirus Infection
+Etiology and Epidemiology of Equine Herpesvirus Infection

-Equine herpesvirus 1 (EHV-1) and equine herpesvirus 4 (EHV-4) comprise two antigenically distinct groups of viruses previously referred to as subtypes 1 and 2 of EHV-1.
+Equine herpesvirus 1 (EHV-1) and equine herpesvirus 4 (EHV-4) are alpha-herpesviruses and comprise two antigenically distinct groups of viruses previously referred to as subtypes 1 and 2 of EHV-1.
+EHV-4 infection and disease is limited to horses, and EHV-1 causes disease in most equids as well as other species.
 Both viruses are ubiquitous in horse populations worldwide and produce an acute febrile respiratory disease upon primary infection, characterized by rhinopharyngitis and tracheobronchitis.

 Mares that abort after EHV-1 infection seldom display premonitory signs.
-Abortions occur 2–12 wk after infection, usually between months 7 and 11 of gestation.
+Abortions occur 2–12 weeks after infection, usually between months 7 and 11 of gestation.
 Aborted fetuses are fresh or minimally autolyzed, and the placenta is expelled shortly after abortion.
 There is no evidence of damage to the mare’s reproductive tract, and subsequent conception is unimpaired.
 Mares exposed late in gestation may not abort but give birth to live foals with fulminating viral pneumonitis.
 Such foals are susceptible to secondary bacterial infections and usually die within hours or days.

 Gross lesions of viral rhinopneumonitis are hyperemia and ulceration of the respiratory epithelium, and multiple, tiny, plum-colored foci in the lungs.
 Histologically, there is evidence of inflammation, necrosis, and intranuclear inclusions in the respiratory epithelium and germinal centers of the associated lymph nodes.
 Lung lesions are characterized by neutrophilic infiltration of the terminal bronchioles, peribronchiolar and perivascular mononuclear cell infiltration, and serofibrinous exudate in the alveoli.